rebornplusplus/ICG/readme.md

 ```

 A binary named `icg` will be generated.
 If you have a C-subset code in a file named
-`input.c`, run the following command.
+[input.c](./input.c), run the following command.
 ```
 $ ./icg input.c
 ```

-A equivalent 8086 Assembly code will be generated in `code.asm` file.
+A equivalent 8086 Assembly code will be generated in [code.asm](./code.asm) file.
 Additionally, a text
-file named `error.txt` is also created which contains list of errors encountered during
+file named [error.txt](./error.txt) is also created which contains list of errors encountered during
 compilation i.e. code generation.

 ### Dependencies